I Ate And Worked Out Like Taylor Swift For A Week

 Day 6

 5 a.m.: It’s going to be a busy day, so I get up extra early.
 I’m a little hungry, but all of my yogurt is at work, so I stick with toast and butter.
 I think TayTay would approve because Page Six (I know, an unlikely source) once reported that the star dined on only bread and water at a group dinner at Butter in Midtown Manhattan.
-Although the news outlet described the dinner with the verb “yawn,” I find it pretty fulfilling this morning.
+Although the news outlet described the dinner with the verb “yawn,” I find this dish pretty fulfilling this morning.

 10 p.m.: I get home and decide to make a honey mustard salmon and coconut rice dish that Taylor said she once made for a dinner party.
 I use a pretty quick and easy recipe, but unfortunately get distracted by an article on my phone and burn it all to a crisp.
 The rice is stuck to the bottom of the saucepan and the fish is charred.
 I’m tired and hungry though, so I decide to go ahead and eat some of it.
 The life of a star is not always easy to emulate.